-Last month, we took the boys – then 2.5 years and 10 months old – to Walt Disney World.
-It was a last minute decision, and I spent a good chunk of the 16-hour drive down from New Jersey to Florida Googling tips for going to Walt Disney World.
+The first time we took our boys to Walt Disney World, they were ages 2.5 and 10 months.
+It was a last minute decision, and I spent a good chunk of the 16-hour drive down from New Jersey to Florida Googling tips for Disney World with toddlers and babies.
 I came across a bunch of great resources, but I quickly learned that most of them were unrealistic.
 I love a detailed list as much as the next momma, but the reality is, when you’re traveling with 2 kids under 3, an hour by hour “do this next” guide can be both overwhelming and disheartening.

 Since we definitely take a more ‘relaxed’ approach to traveling with kids, I knew I wanted to share the tips and tricks we learned on our first Disney vacation with kids of our own.
-Here you’ll find tips for not losing your mind at Disney with littles – from souvenirs to how to handle rides, I’ve covered it all.
+Here you’ll find all of the tips for Disney World with toddlers and babies without losing you need – from souvenirs to how to handle rides, I’ve covered it all.
 No, really, all of it.

 Before I get too far into this, I just want to put a little disclosure: I am not an expert.
-I have been to Disney twice – once when I was 7, and once three weeks ago.
+I have been to Disney twice – once when I was 7, and once with my boys.
 We are so, so blessed that we were in a position where we could take a last-minute, unplanned Disney trip and also know that it wouldn’t be our last trip.
 I know that some people plan for months and months because, financially, it’s not in the cards to come regularly.
 A good bit of this guide will be written with the mindset that this is not a once in a lifetime trip.

 I hope that this guide to Walt Disney World with toddlers and babies helps you plan a reasonable and stress-free trip to the most magical place on Earth!

-Disney obviously offers tons of kids meals at every food spot, and even places off site offer kids options since they assume there might be some tourists.
+Disney obviously offers tons of kids meals at every food location, and even places off site offer kids options since most establishments assume there will be some tourists.
 If you’re at a Disney spot, the menu will show you “Disney Check Meals” which are the kid’s menus that meet Disney nutrition guidelines if you choose no substitutions.
 Most come with apples or grapes and either milk or water.

 After struggling a few nights with homesickness, we decided that just getting Ryan comfortable and eating a good meal was more important while we were on vacation than eating perfectly healthy.
 I knew I’d be able to get him to eat tortellini quicker than I could convince him to eat a grilled chicken breast and carrot sticks, so we would order that.
 Ideal?
 Probably not.
 But we have plenty of time to eat healthy when we get home, and also putting ourselves in control of his snacks made me feel a little better about that decision.
 Which brings me to my next point…